aerospike/act/README.md

 can try increasing the number of threads.
 Default is 4 threads/queue.

 **num-cache-threads (act_index ONLY)**
+Number of threads from which to execute all 4K writes, and 4K reads due to index access during defragmentation.
+These threads model the system threads that would do these device I/O operations behind mmap.
+The default num-cache-threads is 8.

 **report-interval-sec**
 Interval between generating observations, in seconds.
 This is the smallest